-A company with an existing BitLicense will be subject to an ongoing reporting and should also consult with a legal counsel when it adds a new product, service or activity to its business or in the case of a change in control because a material change in the business or ownership may require a written approval from DFS.
+A company with an existing BitLicense will be subject to ongoing reporting and should also consult with legal counsel when it adds a new product, service or activity to its business or in the case of a change in control because a material change in the business or ownership may require written approval from DFS.

 Resources for Obtaining NY BitLicense:

 - NMLS NY Virtual Currency Business Activity License New Application Checklist

 - NYS DFS Final Rules for Virtual Currency Business Activity